julie-mac/RegExperience/Develop/gist-template.md

 - `I walked to work, but I wish I had taken the bus.`
 - `I walked to work, but I wish I had taken the train.`

-However, a string like `I drove to work, but I wish I had taken the bus.` would not return a match, as `drove` is neither one of the options presented in the expression.
+However, a string like `I drove to work, but I wish I had taken the car.` would not return a match, as `car` is neither one of the options presented in the expression.

 ### Character Classes